89P13-24/Multi-modal-Data-Analysis/README.md

 Multi-modal Data Analysis
-This repository contains six Jupyter notebooks, each designed for different data collection and analysis tasks.

-🚀 Scalable Data Collection
+Scalable Data Collection
 📷 Image_Dataset.ipynb

-Automates downloading 50 images for 20 different categories.
-Assesses the feature representation capability of a model using the generated dataset.
+This notebook contains an automated script to download 50 images for 20 different categories.
+These categories are specified within the notebook.
+It also includes a use case of the generated data, which is assessing the feature representation capability of a model.

 📝 Text_Dataset.ipynb

-Implements a web crawler to extract relevant text across different categories.
-Uses pre-trained models to analyze semantic similarity and clustering based on textual data.
+This notebook contains code to implement a web crawler to extract relevant text for different categories.
+It also explores how different models capture semantics in text and how they cluster closer sectors based on textual data.

 🎙 Audio_Dataset.ipynb

-Automates recording and storing audio streams (30–90 seconds).
-Applies Automated Speech Recognition (ASR) to transcribe audio and evaluate LLMs' performance.
+This notebook contains an automated script to record and store audio streams for a given duration (30–90 seconds).
+Then, it demonstrates Automated Speech Recognition (ASR) to transcribe the audio files, showcasing the strength of LLMs.

 🌦 Weather_Dataset.ipynb

-Fetches historical weather data using the Open-Meteo API.
-Demonstrates time-series visualization techniques for analyzing weather trends.
+This notebook uses the Open-Meteo API for historical weather data collection.
+It also includes various techniques to visualize time-series data.

-🌍 Analyzing_India_with_Data.ipynb
+🇮🇳 Analyzing_India_with_Data.ipynb

-Analyzes air quality in India using government-sourced data.
-Explores insights through data visualization and statistical methods.
+This notebook focuses on Air Quality analysis in India.
+The data is extracted from a government website and used for in-depth analysis.

-🎵 Analyzing Flags & Anthems
+Analyzing Flags and Anthems
 📜 Data Collection

-Uses BeautifulSoup to scrape national anthems from nationalanthems.info.
+We use BeautifulSoup to collect data from nationalanthems.info.

 🎨 Visual Analysis

-Examines flag aspect ratios, color distributions, and correlations between flags.
+This section focuses on:

+Different flag aspect ratios
+Number of colors in different flags
+Correlation between flags
 📖 Textual Analysis

-Extracts text embeddings (pre-trained models) and clusters national anthems to find relationships.
+Using pre-trained text embeddings, we analyze and cluster textual data to find correlations.

 🎶 Audio Analysis

-Extracts acoustic features from anthems and explores similarities between countries.
+Extracting audio features from each anthem and exploring correlations.

-🔗 Multimodal Correlation
+🔄 Multimodal Correlation

-Combines audio and text representations to analyze correlations between written and sung anthems.
-This repository showcases multi-modal data collection and analysis, integrating images, text, audio, and structured data to uncover hidden insights! 🚀✨
+We attempt to match anthems (audio) with written versions, analyzing multimodal correlations.